elkingarcia11/transaction-tracker-python/README.md

 # Transaction Tracker (Python & NoSQL)

-Transaction Tracker is a Python project that allows users to manage transactions in a MongoDB or Cloud Firestoredatabase.
+The Transaction Tracker is a Python project designed to facilitate transaction management within a MongoDB or Cloud Firestore database.

 ## Table of Contents